-The controversies we saw in last few years with social media regarding privacy, fake news, and censorship have resulted in stagnant growth in user adoption of some platforms and the emergence of new ones as a result.
 Your art gallery’s social media marketing strategy is a big part of how you find new art buyers and stay in touch with your collectors and artists.
-Now might be a good time reassess your social media strategy in light of peoples cautious views of companies on social media.
+Now might be a good time to reassess your social media strategy in light of people’s cautious views of companies on social media.

-Here, I want to provide your art gallery with the right strategic steps to take toward a successful social media strategy, so your presence online aligns with the interests of your collectors and enhances the overall value your gallery provides them.
+I want to provide your art gallery with the best strategic steps to take toward a successful social media strategy.
+Hence, your online presence aligns with your collectors’ interests and enhances the overall value your gallery provides them.

-Here let’s look at six steps to create a winning art gallery social media marketing strategy for your art gallery business.
+Let’s look at steps to create a winning social media marketing strategy for your art gallery business.

 Setting Achievable Social Media Goals

 Goal setting is critical.
-Social media as a marketing tool is an opportunity for you to work towards overcoming some of your business challenges and grow.
-Therefore the goals you set should support your gallery’s annual plan for the business.
+Social media as a marketing tool allows you to work towards overcoming some of your business challenges and grow.
+Therefore, the goals you set should support your gallery’s annual plan for the business.

-Here are a few examples of goals that an art gallery might have for social media marketing.
+Here are a few examples of an art gallery’s goals for social media marketing.

 - Increase gallery brand and artist awareness